-What makes a good book one of the great book club books?
 Book club books aren't ones that you simply read and then place back on your shelf.
 They are the books you can't stop thinking about—the books you thrust into the hands of your friends and family because you are absolutely desperate to talk about it with someone.
-The stories that capture our imaginations and leave us exploring new ideas, are the very best book club books.
+The stories that capture our imaginations, leave us exploring new ideas and open up interesting discussions.

 The best book club books are ones that keep you up until the early hours.
-But they don't need to be literary works of art—some of the best romance books, or the best thriller books can make for fantastic book club reads too, allowing us to explore themes that relate to our own lives, such as love, work, loss, and relationships.
+But they don't need to be literary works of art—some of the best romance books, or the best thriller books can make for fantastic book club reads too, allowing us to explore themes that relate to our own lives as well as challenging thoughts and opinions.

 Malibu Rising by Taylor Jenkins Reid

 When it comes to novels set behind the velvet rope, there is a clear winner at the helm in Malibu Rising—especially if you are craving a story that not only offers fun and frivolity, but also depth, humor, and characters that are every bit as frustrating, loveable and contrite as members of your own family.
 Taylor Jenkins Reid delves out all this and more in her 2021 novel, which takes place over 24 hours at a Malibu house party thrown by four famous siblings—surfer and model Nina, surfer Jay, photographer Hud, and the youngest, Kit.
 A sexy, scandalous tour de force, with really relatable characters that are sure to spark discussion.

 Read it because: The love story is heart-wrenching, and you’ll be completely transported to another era through the spellbinding backstory.